 Gravely tractors have been developed and marketed for extremely small farms, large gardens and grounds maintenance since the WWI era.
 Benjamin Gravely's original tractor was made in Dunbar, WV, with a single-cylinder gas engine turning a single driving wheel, with a cultivator rig attached behind, under the handlebars.
 The company continued in Dunbar into the 1960s, independent at first, and more recently changing ownership a number of times.
 Presently, Gravely International is a division of Ariens, located in Brillion, WI.
-Through 2004, they offered a two-wheel tractor and implement that were recognizably and largely compatible descendants of the Gravelys of the 1950s and 1960s.
+Through 2004, they offered a two-wheel tractor and implements that were recognizably and largely compatible descendants of the Gravelys of the 1950s and 1960s.
 So far, parts availability is good.

 Some people collect old Gravelys and implements, going right back to the original single-wheel units, to look at or show.
 I own them because I need to do various jobs around the place.
 The current conventional wisdom would have me own a whole lot of different gadgets, each with its own throw-away gas engine.
 Instead, I very much like the idea of a 4-stroke, pressure-lubricated power unit with lots of different implements to do the various jobs.
 After all, there's only one of me, and the time spent swapping implements isn't much compared to what I'd spend servicing four or five little engines each of which is only used three months a year.